 - Pasta: I use dried penne pasta for this but to be honest, the sauce has a good coating consistency so it works with many styles of pasta.
 Choose your favourite here.

 - Spices: Salt and pepper are always great.
-Cajun spice brings both flavour and heat.
+Cajun seasoning brings both flavour and heat.
 A little added kick of heat from dried chilli flakes and paprika is another great grounding flavour.
 Feel free to use smoked paprika if you love it.

 - Parsley: Last but not least, just a little parsley brings a fresh touch to the dish.
 You can swap this for oregano too.